erikandersson96/first-milestone/README.md

 ### Purpose

 This website was created to let people have their old vintage watch restord for a better condition.
 A lot of people have probably inherit an old vintage watch from their ancestors.
-I could be your grandfhater/grandmothers old watch or someone of your parents watch that they wore everyday.
-Either way it is probably got a scratch or two.
+It could be thier grandfhater/grandmothers old watch or someone of thier parents old watch that they used everyday.
+Either way it is probably well-worn and in need for a restoration to both look fresher and function more precisely.